Venovenous Extracorporeal Membrane Oxygenation (VV-ECMO)

 Ventilator Management During Venovenous Extracorporeal Membrane Oxygenation (VV-ECMO)

-Use of Combination Continuous Venovenous Hemodialysis (CVVHD) with Venovenous Extracorporeal Membrane Oxygenation (ECMO)
+Use of Combination Continuous Venovenous Hemodialysis (CVVHD) with Venovenous Extracorporeal Membrane Oxygenation (VV-ECMO)

 Adverse Effects/Complications (NEJM, 2011) [MEDLINE]